 5. Distance Makes Lighting Dimmer

-This might sound obvious, but only when you know it.
+This might sound like an obvious photography fact, but only when you know it.
 A light source further away from your subject will be dimmer than a closer light source.
 The light spreads out more the further it is away, so less light hits your subject.

 In fact, light falls off very quickly as it’s moved away – at a rate of the square of the distance.
 That means that if the light source is moved twice as far away, you get just one-fourth of the light you originally had.